 - •Go to Member Services: Do not go to the regular checkout line.

-- •Request the Adjustment: Simply tell them, "I'd like a price adjustment please.
+- •Request a Price Adjustment: Simply tell them, "I'd like a price adjustment please.
 Item number 1234567."
 They'll look it up and verify.

-- •Get Paid: If you are still within 30 days, they will refund the difference to your original payment method or give you a shop cash gift card.
+- •Get Paid: If you are still within 30 days, they will refund the difference to your original payment method or give you a Shop Card with the balance.

 Online Purchases (Costco.com)